Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Jack and Jack Stands

 Safety is paramount when working on your vehicle, so having a jack and jack stands is non-negotiable.
-These tools will allow you to lift the car off the ground securely, providing you with enough space to work comfortably underneath.
+These will allow you to lift the car off the ground securely, providing you with enough space to work comfortably underneath.
 Always remember to place the jack stands on a firm, level surface to prevent any accidents.

 In summary, the tools needed for this brake pad and rotor replacement project are the socket set for loosening/tightening bolts, a C-clamp for compressing the caliper piston, and a jack and jack stands for safely lifting the vehicle.
 With these in hand, you’re ready to tackle the next steps in the process.